smoeding/puppet-sendmail/README.md

 ## Module Description

-Sendmail is a powerful mail transfer agent, and this modules provides an easy way to manage the main Sendmail configuration files `/etc/mail/sendmail.mc` and `/etc/mail/submit.mc`.
+Sendmail is a powerful mail transfer agent, and this modules provides an easier way to manage the main Sendmail configuration files `/etc/mail/sendmail.mc` and `/etc/mail/submit.mc`.
 It also manages entries in various Sendmail database files (e.g. `/etc/mail/access` and `/etc/mail/mailertable`).

 ## Setup

 ### What sendmail affects

-* The module installs the operating system package to run the Sendmail MTA and possibly some other modules to support it (make, m4, ...)
+* The module installs the operating system package to run the Sendmail MTA and possibly some other packages (make, m4, ...) to support it.
 * In a default installation almost all the managed files are in the `/etc/mail` directory.
 A notably exception is the `/etc/aliases` file.
 * The module may generate a new `/etc/mail/sendmail.mc` which is the source for `/etc/mail/sendmail.cf`.
 This file is the main Sendmail configuration file and it affects how Sendmail operates.